jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Document OCR & Text Extraction/OCR text extract engine - thoughts on the new design.md

 > I say **pause** because I want the process to be continuable after that: put in a `debugger` statement to see the state of affairs at that point in time, then hit a key to allow the process to continue if you like.
 >
-> **Breakpoints** is the term I'm looking for here, I guess.
+> **Conditional Breakpoints** is the term I'm looking for here, I guess.

 So how can we cope, in a batch process, with such *breakpoints*?
-And with their cousins, the 'print'-like debug statements, where the script coder coded a point where you get to look at the state of affairs while the process barges on?
+And with their cousins, the 'print'-like debug statements, where the script coder codes a point where you get to look at the state of affairs while the process barges on?

 What about caching those images, etc.?